AnTheMaker/GoodBots/README.md

     ├── molliewebhook.ips
     │   IP-Addesses used by Mollie to send out Webhooks │
+    ├── outageowl.ips
+    │   IP-Addesses used by the Outage Owl Bot
+    │
     ├── pingdombot.ips
     │   IP-Addesses used by the Pingdom Bot
     │